-The RBHS University Behavioral Health Care Doctoral Psychology Internship program emphasizes the development of intermediate to advanced level clinical competence, through intensive supervised clinical experiences in the application of theoretical and empirical psychological knowledge.
+The Rutgers University Behavioral Health Care Doctoral Psychology Internship program in Health Services Psychology emphasizes the development of intermediate to advanced level clinical competence, through intensive supervised clinical experiences in the application of theoretical and empirical psychological knowledge.
 The program provides Psychology Residents with a continuum of clinical training opportunities within a broad range of multidisciplinary clinical settings.
 Our training curriculum strives to be relevant to the current demands of practicing psychologists and the populations they serve.
 The activities of the internship are designed to teach and develop professional competence, through modeling, practical experience and supervision.
 The internship emphasizes the provision of service to culturally diverse communities, including the treatment of underserved, marginalized and disenfranchised populations.

-The Internship supervision experience is sequentially structured through observation, cofacilitation, directed observation by supervisors, autonomous practice using audio/videotape, and verbal case presentation.
+The Internship supervision experience is sequentially structured.
 Psychology Residents will be expected to assess cases and develop interventions based on matching clinical presentation to theory and evidence-based treatment.
 Our program is largely CBT based.
 Psychology Residents will be expected to understand and articulate the assumptions and limitations of their interventions, as well as implement modified practices that redress the problems they encounter.
-Psychology Residents generally start the year with fewer cases and gradually increase their responsibilities as their skills develop.
+Psychology Residents generally start the year with fewer cases and increase their responsibilities as their skills develop.

-We offer three adult, and three child/adolescent tracks, each of which is tied to a specific primary clinical rotation site.
+We offer three adult, and two child/adolescent tracks, each of which is tied to a specific primary clinical rotation site.
 This primary rotation will span 3 days per week.
 These rotations are described later in the Major and Minor Rotations section.
 In addition, the Psychology Resident chooses one minor rotation.
 This will account for an additional day per week.

 All tracks have been developed to provide consonant training opportunities for the Psychology Residents, despite their divergent clinical population foci.
 The Psychology Resident will be paired with a clinical supervisor who will be responsible for fully orienting the Psychology Resident to the practices and policies of that unit.
 The supervising psychologist will serve as a role model and mentor, supervising the Psychology Resident for the range of psychological services provided by the Psychology Resident within the setting.
 Supervisors review with Psychology Residents the general and specific competencies they must develop as an ongoing function of supervision.
-They provide frequent and ongoing formative feedback in addition to participating in a summative evaluation process at 4 months, 8 months, and 12 months.
+They provide frequent and ongoing formative feedback in addition to participating in a summative evaluation process at 6- and 12 months.